dmitrysharkov/hexa-ruby/README.md

     str + ":f4[#{inp.join(',')}]"
   end

-  Call = Forward

-  seal  # at the moment of export we will check that all implementations are in place end
+  seal Forward  # at the moment of export we will check that all implementations are in place end

 test = MyScope.new('aaa', 'bbb')